Search programs

 • Verify accreditation.
 Unfortunately, some online “schools” claim to provide legitimate education for medical careers, but they lack accreditation from the agencies that matter most.
 If you participate in an unaccredited program, all the hard work you put into your degree may not be valid with other institutions, licensing exams, or employers.
 Be sure the college you attend is accredited and recognized through the U.S. Department of Education.

 • Talk to current students and faculty.
-Once you pick your program, reach out to the school faculty you’re interested in and ask them questions.
-Request a meeting with a current student and get a first-hand account of what it’s like to attend the program.
+Once you pick your program, contact the school faculty you’re interested in and ask them questions.
+Request a meeting with a current student to get a first-hand account of what it’s like to attend the program.
 You can gain insight into the workload, faculty dynamics, and overall school experience.

 • Reach out to recent graduates.
 Find alumni of the degree program or school through social media or the alumni office.
 Get the perspective of someone who has completed the program you would like to attend.
 Ask them questions about what they liked, what they wished they knew, and what they would change.